dell/terraform-provider-powerflex/docs/resources/sds.md

 page_title: "powerflex_sds Resource - powerflex"
 subcategory: ""
 description: |-
-  This resource can be used to manage Storage Data Servers on a PowerFlex array.
+  This resource is used to manage the Storage Data Servers entity of PowerFlex Array.
+We can Create, Update and Delete the SDS using this resource.
+We can also import an existing SDS from PowerFlex array.
 ---

 # powerflex_sds (Resource)

-This resource can be used to manage Storage Data Servers on a PowerFlex array.
+This resource is used to manage the Storage Data Servers entity of PowerFlex Array.
+We can Create, Update and Delete the SDS using this resource.
+We can also import an existing SDS from PowerFlex array.

 ~> **Note:** Exactly one of `protection_domain_name` and `protection_domain_id` is required.